Important points to look out for when buying a Bichon Frise

 7) When you get there they may tell you that the mother of the litter of puppies is not well or staying with a relative so its not possible to see Mum with her pups- this is when alarm bells should be ringing with you.

-If this is the case they are still bred on puppy farms.
-Start asking questions; ask to see all of the puppies.
+If this is the case they may be coming from a puppy farm - start asking questions, ask to see all of the puppies with their mother.

 Take a look at the conditions they are living in, look at the condition of all the puppies (if you are allowed to see them.
 Are you able to tell what age the puppies might be?
 Do they seem happy and socialised or do they cower away.